ibm-cloud-docs/satellite/ts-host-expired-token.md

 # Why is my host attach failing with error message `A0029` `Access denied to specified controller`?
 {: #ts-host-expired-token}

+Troubleshoot and resolve host attach failures with error A0029 caused by an expired `host_queue_token` value in your {{site.data.keyword.satelliteshort}} location.
+{: shortdesc}

 When you run the attach host script, your hosts are not attaching and you get a error message similar to the following example.
 {: tsSymptoms}